fihashim/aws-hugo-deployment/README.md

 10. Then type `echo 'theme = "theme_name"' >> hugo.toml file

-11. Create a post for your hugo website using `hugo new posts/my-first-post.md`
+11. Create a post for your hugo website using `hugo new posts/my-first-post.md` and git push changes to your Github repo.

 ## Run Hugo Website Locally
 12. Go to AWS EC2 management console, search for the security group name of your EC2-instance.